garethjmsaunders/digital-code-style-guide/css.md

 Here we're repeating a more meaningful snippet of CSS; these two declarations have to always be declared together.
 In this instance, we probably would DRY out our CSS.

-I would recommend using a mixin over @extend here because, even though the two declarations are thematically grouped, the rulesets themselves are still separate, unrelated entities: to use @extend would be to physically group these unrelated rulesets together in our CSS, thus making the unrelated related.
+You SHOULD use a mixin over @extend here because, even though the two declarations are thematically grouped, the rulesets themselves are still separate, unrelated entities: to use @extend would be to physically group these unrelated rulesets together in our CSS, thus making the unrelated related.

-Our mixin:
+The mixin:

 ```
 @mixin my-web-font() {